+Represession.
 A common mechanism for repression is that a protein binds to a region of DNA near the promoter and blocks RNA polymerase from binding.
-The region of DNA in which the repressor protein binds is called an operator region (see Figure 1.7a).
-If the operator region overlaps the promoter, then the presence of a protein at the promoter "blocks" the DNA at that location and transcription cannot initiate, as illustrated in Figure 1.7a.
+The region of DNA to which the repressor protein binds is called an operator region (see Figure 1.10a).
+If the operator region overlaps the promoter, then the presence of a protein at the promoter can "block" the DNA at that location and transcription cannot initiate, as illustrated in Figure 1.10a.
 Repressor proteins often bind to DNA as dimers or pairs of dimers (effectively tetramers).
-Figure 1.7b shows some examples of repressors bound to DNA.
+Figure 1.10b shows some examples of repressors bound to DNA.

 A related mechanism for repression is DNA looping.
 In this setting, two repressor complexes (often dimers) bind in different locations on the DNA and then bind to each other.
 This can create a loop in the DNA and block the ability of RNA polymerase to bind to the promoter, thus inhibiting transcription.
-Figure 1.8 shows an example of this type of repression, in the lac operon.
-(An operon is a set of genes that is under control of a single promoter; this is discussed in more detail below.)
+Figure 1.11 shows an example of this type of repression, in the lac operon.
+(An operon is a set of genes that is under control of a single promoter.)